clowzed/a.css/readme.md

 ## What
 This a simple `classless` css framework for making your website look a bit nicer.

-I wrote it for myself for simple pages describing something.
-It `was not made to be responsive` and `does not cover all tags` but still makes simple page look beautiful.

 ## Requirements
 - Installed `PT Mono` font